MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md

 ## Confirm binding

 Recheck the version of R and RevoScaleR to confirm you have newer versions.
-Use the standard `installed.packages()` command in an R console to get package version information:
+Use the R console distributed with the R packages in your database engine instance to get package information:

 + Go to \Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\R_SERVICES\bin
 + Double-click **R** to open the console.
 + To get package versions, use `library(help="base")` and `library(help="RevoScaleR")`.

 For SQL Server 2016 R Services bound to Machine Learning Server 9.3, R Base package should be 3.4.1, RevoScaleR should be  9.3, and you should also have MicrosoftML 9.3.

 If you added the pre-trained models, the models are embedded in the MicrosoftML library and you can call them through MicrosoftML functions.
 For more information, see [R samples for MicrosoftML](https://docs.microsoft.com/machine-learning-server/r/sample-microsoftml).

 ## Offline (no internet access)